-This week’s development task is to produce modules (i.e., HTML pages that present content, provide access to assignment instructions you created last week, or both) for uploading to the online portion of your blended learning course.
+This week’s development task is to articulate your strategies for a well-integrated (face-to-face + online) blended course and to produce modules (i.e., HTML pages that present content, provide access to assignment instructions you created last week, or both) for uploading to the online portion of your blended learning course.
 You may wish to refer to last week’s Creating Assignment Instructions document.
 If you already have existing online content resources, you may wish to either link these from your module pages or to include them in the module as in-line content.

 - Create Module Pages [pdf file; size=758kb]

 Step-by-step instructions for creating your module pages.
-Includes an example module.
-The following files will be useful to you in completing the steps contained in the above document:
+(Includes an example module.)
+The following template file may be useful to you in completing the steps contained in the above document:

 - Module Template [docx file; size=12kb]

 Is there a one-liner from the readings that you loved (or hated)?
-Consider posting quotes from this week’s readings or sharing your thoughts related to the readings, the DIY tasks, or any related topic via HootCourse or Twitter.
-If you’re using Twitter, please include the hashtag #BlendKit2012.
-If you’re using HootCourse, you do not need to include the hashtag.
+Consider posting quotes from this week’s readings or sharing your thoughts related to the readings, the DIY tasks, or any related topic via Twitter.
+If you’re using Twitter, please include the hashtag #BlendKit2017.

 Have you found a good resource on blended learning?
 You might consider using the Diigo social bookmarking site to bookmark (and comment upon) any helpful web resources you’ve found this week.
 These might be links you followed from the course materials or resources you found on your own.
 If you join the BlendKit “group” on Diigo, you’ll be able to share bookmarks directly with the group.
 You might consider taking a look at this brief Flash-based tutorial on Diigo groups if you haven’t used Diigo groups before.